nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 The way I would design a method like this is the following:

 - The method should have a `timeout` param.
-The reason is simple: we cannot estimate how much time the engine would spend on analysing a move, and we want the execution to stop eventually.
+The reason is simple: we cannot estimate how much time the engine would spend on analyzing a move, and we want the execution to stop eventually.
 - To impose a `timeout` on a method in Java, the only reliable way to do it is to wrap the execution inside a `CompletableFuture`, and then use `CompletableFuture.get(timeout)`;
 - The method should block the `Thread` on which the request is running until the results from the engine are returned, or the request timeouts.
 - Blocking the `Thread` should be done in order to avoid sending requests to the engine process in parallel - the engine wouldn't be able to handle more than one request/command.
 - Our method should be a [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function), that takes the following functions as arguments:
-    - `Function<List<String>, T> processor` - this param will process the lines coming from the engine (as a `List<String>`) and transform them in the desired output
+    - `Function<List<String>, T> processor` - this param will process the lines coming from the engine (as a `List<String>`) and transform them into the desired output
     - `Predicate<String> break` - this param represents the condition on which we are no longer expect any more input from the previous request.

 Given this, a method like this will look like: